Rhino poachers are back after South Africa eases lockdown restrictions

 The country's environmental ministry is expected to release its 2021 half-year poaching figures at the end of June.

-"As [lockdown] restrictions over time have become less, there has been an uptick in poaching as a result," said Julian Rademeyer, director of the organised crime observatory for East and Southern Africa at the Global Initiative Against Transnational Organised Crime.
+"As [lockdown] restrictions over time have become less, there has been an uptick in poaching as a result," said Rademeyer.

 South Africa has about 16,000 rhinos located within its borders, Frances Craigie, chief director of enforcement at the environmental ministry told Reuters.